0x1eef/bones/README.md

 #### Terminology

-In the terminology of the bones utility, "a skeleton" refers to a cloned git repository.
+In the context of the bones utility, a "skeleton" refers to a cloned git repository.
 Within the cloned git repository, there can be one or more directories at the top-level.
 Each directory is considered to be a specific kind of skeleton,